HunterKane/Black-Friday-Analysis-/README.md

 Create a Github repository to share your code and data wrangling/modeling techniques, with a technical audience in mind Create a blog post to share your questions and insights with a non-technical audience

+# Black Friday Data Analysis

+This notebook looks into using various Python-based data scinece libaries to discover patterns and answer important questions about Black Friday.
+Method:
+1. Business understanding
+2. Prepare data
+3. Evaluation /Analyzing
+4. Final Conclusion

+__Business Understanding__

+Black Friday has become a major retail shopping expectation.
+Black Friday has routinely been the busiest shopping day of the year in the United States at least since 2005.
+Importantly, this day represented the point in the year when retailers begin to turn a profit.
+We want to know if a store had to prepare for Black Friday this information would be valuable:

+- How much does someone typically spend on Black Friday?
+(Which User in this dataset)
+- What are the most popular items bought?
+- What age group and gender should be marketed to?
+- What occupations have the highest purchase rate?

+__Prepare Data__
+This data was retreived from kaggle.
+This dataset gives us an overview of the following categories related to Black Friday that will be used to answers the business related questions.

+- Product_ID
+- Gender
+- Age
+- Occupation
+- City_Category
+- Stay_In_Current_City_Years
+- Marital_Status
+- Product_Category_1
+- Product_Category_2

+__Evaluation/Analyzing__

+Initial evaluaiton will help determine what needs to be cleaned and/or removed from the dataset to accurately answer the business related questions.
+- Check for missing values
+- Check data types are correct
+- Removing unnecessary data

+__Analyzing__
+- Visualize the data (heatmap, clustermap, histographs etc)
+- Make conclusion based on the data

+__Final Conclusion__

+Concluded everything and make an accurate analysis about Black Friday related to the questions.If a store owner had access to this data analysis what would they do?
+What would they sell?
+What age group spends the most money.
+Apply this knowledge in a practical and realistic way.